hardikp/hardikp.github.io/_posts/2017-10-19-intraday-stock-price-prediction-2.md

 The above function might get called 100k-1M times a day for an HFT system.
 A relatively lower frequency trading system might be able to utilize better pipelining of feature computation as well as more complex models.

-Speed is an important factor to consider.
-Even if your model is not that fast, it always helps to react faster to market updates and events.
+Speed is an important factor to consider as well.
+Even if your model is not the fastest, it always helps to react faster to market updates and events.
 Therefore, many people end up coding up their final algorithms in C++.